Manufacture of wooden houses

 Fire resistance regulations

-• Technical standard C58-96 - on fireproofing of combustible materials
+• Technical Standard C58-96 - on fireproofing of combustible materials

-• SR 652-98 - verification of flame retardant effectiveness
+• SR 652-98 - verification of flame retardancy

-• SR ISO 4828 parts 1-6 - General conditions for paints
+• SR ISO 4828 parts 1-6 - general conditions for paints

 wooden houses